theupshift/chrdev/posts/2020-02-15-Twitter-OAuth-by-example-in-Nodejs.md

 image: https://images.unsplash.com/photo-1551817958-d9d86fb29431?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=250&q=40
 ---

-Curious or having issues with OAuth (1.0a and 2.0) and an HTTP API like Twitter or GitHub?
+Curious about how to call an HTTP API like Twitter or GitHub by authenticating through OAuth (1.0a and 2.0)?

 Read more about how to do it with Node.js